OmarCloud20/CDKTF-Tutorial/README.md

 1. From the left hand side and under **Documentation**, click on **Choose Submodule**.
 2. In the search box, type in **s3** and then click on the result, which is **s3**.
 3. Under **Submodule:s3**, you will see a list of **Constructs** and **Struts**.
 Click on **S3Bucket**
-4. To create an S3 bucket, you will import **s3** class as shown under `Initializers`.
+4. To create an S3 bucket, you will import the **s3** class as shown under `Initializers`.
 5. The construct to use is `s3.S3Bucket`.
-6. We need to find the required arguments for the `s3.S3Bucket` construct.
-Inspect the page and look for configurations marked `Required`.
-In this case, S3 bucket does not have any required arguments, not even a name.
+6. We need to find the required configurations for the `s3.S3Bucket` construct.
+Scan the page and look for configurations marked `Required`.
+In this case, S3 bucket does not have any required configuration, not even a name.
 If you leave the name argument empty, the S3 bucket will be created with a random name.
 We can specify a name for the S3 bucket and other configurations, but this is not required.

-We have to distinguish between required and optional arguments.
-Required arguments are arguments that must be specified when creating a resource.
-Optional arguments are arguments that can be specified when creating a resource.
+We have to distinguish between required and optional configurations.
+Required configurations must be specified when creating a resource.
+Optional configurations can be specified when creating a resource.

+This is the code snippet for creating an S3 bucket with minimal configurations:

 ```
 my_3bucket= s3.S3Bucket(self, "s3_bucket")
 ```

+>Note: the name of the S3 bucket is not specified.
+If you leave the name argument empty, the S3 bucket will be created with a random name.

 ---